MasonFeurer/Jano/README.md

 - no_strip : true|false,

-  Weather to strip debug symbols from generated native library.
+  Wether to strip debug symbols from the generated native library.
 Passed to cargo-ndk.

 - java\_src\_files : [(string), ...]